run-ai/docs/docs/admin/researcher-setup/limit-to-node-group.md

 ## Why?

-In some business scenarios, you may want to direct the Run:AI scheduler to schedule a Workload to a specific node or a node group.
+In some business scenarios, you may want to direct the Run:ai scheduler to schedule a Workload to a specific node or a node group.
 For example, in some academic institutions, Hardware is bought using a specific grant and thus "belongs" to a specific research group.

-Run:AI allows this "taint" by labeling a node, or a set of nodes and then during scheduling, using the flag `--node-type <label>` to force this allocation
+Run:ai allows this "taint" by labeling a node, or a set of nodes and then during scheduling, using the flag `--node-type <label>` to force this allocation

 !!!
 Important
     There is a tradeoff to be weighed in when allowing Researchers to designate specific nodes.
 Overuse of this feature limits the scheduler in finding an optimal resource and thus reduces overall cluster utilization.